When to Drink White Tea During the Day: Tips & Advice

 If you find yourself at an Asian restaurant, you will likely enjoy a fine white tea alongside your meal.
 However, it is not generally recommended to drink white tea habitually with meals, as tea and iron do not always get along.
 Iron is essential to the body, and since we cannot produce it ourselves, we rely entirely on food sources.
 Tea has the effect of reducing iron absorption by up to 70%.
 So, when asked when to drink white tea, the honest answer is: any time of day, with one caveat.
 People with iron deficiency, as well as vegetarians and vegans, are advised to avoid drinking white tea with meals.
 In those cases, enjoy your cup at least an hour before eating or an hour after.

-Drinking white tea between meals helps curb hunger
+Drinking white tea between meals, a pleasant ritual

 Most of us feel a dip in energy around 10 in the morning and again at 4 in the afternoon.
 This mid-morning or mid-afternoon slump often comes down to the fact that a previous meal has been fully digested and the body is looking for a boost to carry it through to the next one.
 That is usually when snacking temptation strikes.
-A cup of white tea makes an excellent appetite suppressant.
-So do not hold back: it can help you manage your weight naturally and pleasantly.
+A cup of white tea is a lovely way to fill that moment and ease the urge to snack.
+So do not hold back: it is a genuine moment of pleasure.
 What's more, the afternoon tea break is one of the finest moments to fully appreciate the delicate flavours of white tea and take a quiet, well-deserved pause.

 Explore our range of organic white teas: Pai Mu Tan, Yin Zhen Silver Needles, Anji Bai Cha and our flavoured blends.
 Certified organic, direct sourcing.